 - The Local Organizing Committee is responsible to name a Local Organizer of the exhibition - The Local Organizing Committee will provide support needed to the Local Organizer, after entries are received from the International Coordinator and storing the same in appropriate conditions until the exhibition is mounted, including transportation of the entries to the exhibition venue - The Local Organizer will instruct the technical staff to avoid the use of any kind of glue, adhesive tape, Velcro, etc directly onto the surface of the maps.
 Using a good quality drafting tape initially is recommended, which can later be peeled off without damage to the maps.
-Use of a drawing pin on the map corners is also acceptable. - The Local Organizer, supported by the Local Organizing Committee, is responsible to find a quick solution to possible difficulties that can arise during the exhibition. - The Local Organizer, supported by the Local Organizing Committee, should assure diplomas are produced and awarded to children in all Competition categories.
+Use of a drawing pin on the map corners is also acceptable. - The Local Organizer, supported by the Local Organizing Committee, is responsible to find a quick solution to possible difficulties that can arise during the exhibition.
+The entries on the Exhibition stands should be organized by countries and each of them accompanied by the data related to each entry (title, author, age, school, country) printed in a readable size and displayed appropriately illuminated. - Entries that have been disqualified or have been sent by non-ICA members nations should be displayed (out of the competition) in stands grouped at the end of the area dedicated to the International Exhibition, indicating clearly that those drawings are only exhibited and they are not elegible for voting. - The Local Organizer, supported by the Local Organizing Committee, should assure diplomas are produced and awarded to children in all Competition categories.